 The point I’m trying to make is, there are people on the street now (and there always have been) that have been victimized by many things beyond their control.
 And if it’s beyond your control, there’s no reason to feel like you are responsible for the outcome.
 And if you’re not responsible for the outcome, there’s no reason to feel bad about being laid off.

 You can always network more (I know – just when you feel least like it).
-You can always hire a career coach or resume writer.
+Perhaps you can always hire a career coach or resume writer.
 You can update your LinkedIn profile to reflect your status.
-You can talk to someone behind you in the grocery store line.
-You can join a networking group or a faith-based job club.
+Ask the whole family to give you suggestions.
+Strike up a conversation to someone behind you in the grocery store line.
+So maybe you can join a networking group or a faith-based job club.
 You can go to the local state/federal workNET Center.